FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part4.md

 </div>

 Note that you are referencing sections which are lists.
 Thus, in each case you should be careful to reference the correct section for inputs and outputs (example: a `GeometryOptimization` workflow calculation will have the "Input structure" as `run[0].system[0]`, while the "Output calculation" would also contain `run[0].system[-1]`, and all intermediate steps must input/output the corresponding section system).

+!!! note "NOMAD workflow filename"
+    The NOMAD workflow YAML file name, i.e., `<filename>` in the explanation above, can be any custom name defined by the user, but the file **must** keep the extension `.archive.yaml` at the end.
+This is done in order for NOMAD to recognize this file as a _custom schema_.
+Custom schemas are widely used in experimental parsing, and you can learn more about them in the [FAIRmat tutorial 8](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-8/tutorial-8-home).

 You can extend the workflow meta-information by adding the metholodogical input parameters.
 These are stored in NOMAD in the section path `run[0].method[-1]`.
 The new `single_point.archive.yaml` will be: